Mimicking Production Behavior with Generated Mocks: Mock Generation with

-\paragraph{Identifying Mockable Method Calls} Second, \rick identifies the nested method calls within each of the selected MUTs.
+\revisedthree{ Second, \rick identifies the nested method calls within each of the selected MUTs which could be mocked.
 An MUT may have several nested method calls, not all of which are suitable for mocking.
 For it to be mocked, a nested method call must be invoked on a parameter or a field, such that a mock can be injected to substitute it in the generated test.
-Also, the declaring type of this parameter or field should be different from the type of the MUT, in order to represent an interaction of the MUT with an external type.
-If a nested method call fulfills all these criteria, \rick identifies it as a \emph{mockable method call}.
-The generated test then has the clear test intention of verifying the behavior of the MUT, while stubbing the call to the nested method.
+Next, the declaring type of this parameter or field should be different from the type of the MUT, in order to represent an interaction of the MUT with an external type, per the theory of mocking external resources. \rick stubs methods that return a primitive or \texttt{String} value.
+Mocks are never returned from stubbed methods.
+Nested method calls that meet all these criteria, are marked as a \emph{mockable method calls}.}

 We illustrate the rules for target selection with the help of the excerpt of the class \texttt{ClassUnderTest} in \autoref{lst:target-methods}.
 This excerpt includes a field as well as four methods defined in \texttt{ClassUnderTest}.
 The first method, \texttt{methodUnderTestOne} (lines $5$ to $13$), accepts an integer parameter, and returns an integer value.
 The body of \texttt{methodUnderTestOne} includes a call to the method \texttt{mockableMethodOne(boolean)}, on the field \texttt{extField} (line $8$).
 This field is declared as being of type \texttt{ExternalTypeOne} in \texttt{ClassUnderTest} (line $2$).
 There is another call on line $10$ to a method defined in \texttt{ClassUnderTest} called \texttt{methodFour}.
 The second method, \texttt{methodUnderTestTwo} (lines $15$ to $25$), returns an integer value, and accepts two parameters.
 The first parameter is a double, and the second parameter called \texttt{extParam} is of type \texttt{ExternalTypeTwo}.
 Within the loop on lines $19$ to $21$, \texttt{methodUnderTestTwo} calls the method \texttt{mockableMethodTwo(float)} on the parameter \texttt{extParam} (line $20$).
 There is another call on \texttt{extParam} to \texttt{mockableMethodThree(int)} (line $22$).
 The third method defined in \texttt{ClassUnderTest} is a private method called \texttt{methodThree} (line $27$).
 It does not call any other method.
 Finally, the fourth method in this excerpt is \texttt{methodFour} (lines $29$ to $34$), which has a call to \texttt{methodThree} (line $31$).